shagunchaudhary794/thanatos_sentinal/README.md

 ---

-## 🖤 Author Note
+## Author Note

-This project is a fusion of defense, design, and deep curiosity.
-Built with passion, patience, and purpose — Thanatos Sentinel is not just a security tool… it’s an attitude.

----

-## 📜 License

-MIT — but seriously, don’t fork my entire aesthetic without credit 😉
+It is just a prototype still working to get it better.